Evidence of previous roof covering repair. This is just for your awareness.

 Items Not Inspected and Other Limitations

-There are items not considered in a home inspection such as, but not limited to; fences and gates, pools and spas, outbuildings or any other detached structure, refrigerators, washers / dryers, storm doors and storm windows, screens, window AC units, central vacuum systems, water softeners, alarm and intercom systems, and any item that is not a permanent attached component of the home.
+There are items not considered in a home inspection such as, but not limited to; fences and gates, pools and spas, outbuildings or any other detached structure (unless agreed upon ahead of time), refrigerators, washers / dryers, storm doors and storm windows, screens, window AC units, central vacuum systems, water softeners, alarm and intercom systems, and any item that is not a permanent attached component of the home.
 Also drop ceiling tiles are not removed, as they are easily damaged, and this is a non-invasive inspection.
-Subterranean systems are also excluded, such as but not limited to: sewer lines, septic tanks, water delivery systems, and underground fuel storage tanks.
+Subterranean systems are also excluded, such as but not limited to: sewer lines, septic tanks, automatic lawn sprinkler systems, water delivery systems, and underground fuel storage tanks.

 Water and gas shut off valves are not operated under any circumstances.
 Also, any component or appliance that is unplugged or "shut off" is not turned on or connected for the sake of evaluation.
 We do not have knowledge of why a component may be shut down, and can not be liable for damages that may result from activating said components / appliances.